P-p-H-d/mlib/README.md

 When defining the oplist of a type using M\*LIB, sometimes (often) the list of errors/warnings generated by the compiler can be (very) huge (specially with latest compilers), even if the error itself is minor.
 This is more or less the same as the use of template in C++.

 You should focus mainly on the first reported error/warning even if the link between what the compiler report and what the error is is not immediate.
-The error is always in the **oplist definition**.
+The error is always in one of the **oplist definition**.
 Examples of typical errors:

 * lack of inclusion of an header,
 * overriding locally operator names by macros (like NEW, DEL, INIT, OPLIST, ...),
 * lack of ( ) or double level of ( ) around the oplist,
 * an unknown variable (example using DEFAULT\_OPLIST instead of M\_DEFAULT\_OPLIST or M\_STRING\_OPLIST instead of STRING\_OPLIST),
-* a missing argument,
+* the name given to the oplist is not the same as the one used to define the methods,
+* use of a type instead of an oplist in the OPLIST definition,
-* a missing mandatory operator in the oplist.
+* a missing sub oplist in the OPLIST definition.

 A good way to avoid theses errors is to register the oplist globally as soon as you define the container.